google/gops/README.md

 51130 51128  gocode        go1.9 (/Users/jbd/bin/gocode)
 ```

+The output displays:
+* PID
+* PPID
+* name of the program
+* Go version used to build the program,
+* Location of the associated program

 Note that processes running the agent are marked with `*` next to the PID (e.g. `4132*`).

 #### $ gops stack (\<pid\>|\<addr\>)